pixelthing/craigmorey-2021/posts/2021-06-getting-analytics-into-dev-team.md

 > They can take the fight for you

-What you ideally need are big guns with responsibilities for success of the project.
-Your team need to talk to them about the business goals of a successful launch - the Customer Experience heads, the Business Analyst leads, the people who will be called upon to prove and justify a professional and successful product.
+What you ideally need are big guns with responsibilities for the success of the project.
+Your team needs to find the people with the business goals of a successful launch - the Customer Experience heads, the Business Analyst leads, the people who will be called upon to prove and report on a professional and successful product.
 They can take the fight for you with just a couple of emails or Slack messages into the right team leads.

-This is easily sold in not as just being able celebrate a successful launch, but to spot the (just as common) less successful ones early on and be able to tweak the way to a better product.
+This is pitched as not only being able prove & celebrate a successful launch, but also to spot the (just as common) less successful ones early on and be able to tweak the way to a better product.
 It's not a good look to realise something was a dud only when the quarterlies come in.
-Good web analytics are the best way to optimise a short-term negative result into a long-term positive and keep everyone in the group looking smart in front of their boss.
-The more people that know this, the more they'll fight for you.
+Good web analytics are the best way to optimise a short-term negative result into a long-term positive one and keep everyone in the group looking good in front of their boss.
+The more people know this, the more they'll fight for you.

 ## 2. Relationships

 Having said that you may need to go around the dev team, you also can't treat them like a service.
 If you have a poor relationship with the devs - you are not going to get the data you want.

-You need to be able to have the dev team on your side and let them know that you're working towards the same goals, whether it be business (ie, revenue, customer satisfaction) or personal (ie, doing the job right).
+You need to be able to have the dev team on your side and let them know that you're working towards the same goals, whether it be business (ie, revenue, customer satisfaction) or personal (ie, doing the job right, getting that promotion).

 Having experience yourself in website dev is not essential to talk to a dev team - although I admit I've found it very helpful (and I've leant on the "don't hold back, I'm also a front-end dev" line more than once).
 But by being able to show some knowledge of what single-page-application (SPA) frameworks are, what affects web performance or the "critical page load path" - or even just showing willing to meet in the middle by asking the dev team about such things - you'll get better response and results.

 The other thing that dev teams love is documentation.
-If you can create a doc about what dataLayer pushes you need, why and when they should occur (important - should an event happen when a button is clicked, or when the resulting dialog appears?), you'll have a shared point of reference and they'll have not just an instruction set, but a way of estimating work to add to a job ticket.
+If you can create a doc about what dataLayer pushes you need, why and when they should occur (important - should an event happen when a button is clicked, or when the resulting dialog appears?), you'll have a shared point of reference and they'll have an instruction set and also a way of estimating work to add to a job ticket.

 > Plus "It's in the docs" is the ultimate meeting shortener.